Create a simple drawing app using the Python library "TKEasyGUI"

 (env)$ python3 question.py

-You will be asked for your name, so enter it.
+It will ask for your name, so enter it.
+It

 Drawing app.py

-It looks like the following Canvas elements can be used for drawing:
+The following Canvas elements seem to be usable for drawing:

 https://github.com/kujirahand/tkeasygui-python/blob/main/docs/TkEasyGUI/widgets-py.md#canvas

-, if you just want to get it working, just run it.
+Regardless of its contents, if you just want to get it working, try inserting and running it.

 import TkEasyGUI as eg from tkinter import filedialog, colorchooser from PIL import Image, ImageDraw # Drawing settings drawing_color = "black" # Initial color last_x, last_y = None, None # Record the previous position # File save function def save_canvas_as_image(): file_path = filedialog.asksaveasfilename(defaultextension=".png", filetypes=[("PNG file", "*.png")]) if file_path: canvas_image.save(file_path) eg.popup("Saving completed", "Image saved.") # Color chooser function def choose_color(): global drawing_color color_code = colorchooser.askcolor(title="Choose a color") if color_code: drawing_color = color_code[1] # Get the hex code of the selected color # Drawing function def start_draw(event): global last_x, last_y last_x, last_y = event.x, event.y def draw(event): global last_x, last_y x, y = event.x, event.y if last_x is not None and last_y is not None: # Draw a line on the canvas canvas.get().create_line(last_x, last_y, x, y, fill=drawing_color, width=2) # Also draw on the PIL Image draw_on_image.line([last_x, last_y, x, y], fill=drawing_color, width=2) last_x, last_y = x, y # Clear the function def clear_canvas(): canvas.clear() draw_on_image.rectangle((0, 0, 400, 400), fill="white") # Reset the image as well # Layout definition layout = [ [eg.Text("Drawing app")], [eg.Canvas(key="-CANVAS-", size=(400, 400), background_color="white")], [eg.Button("Change color", key="-COLOR-"), eg.Button("Clear"), eg.Button("Save"), eg.Button("Exit")] ] # Create a PIL image and get an object for drawing canvas_image = Image.new("RGB", (400, 400), "white") draw_on_image = ImageDraw.Draw(canvas_image) # Create a window with eg.Window("Drawing app", layout) as window: canvas = window["-CANVAS-"] # Bind mouse events canvas.get().bind("<Button-1> ", start_draw) canvas.get().bind("<B1-Motion> ", draw) # Event loop for event, values in window.event_iter(): if event == "-COLOR-": choose_color() elif event == "Clear": clear_canvas() elif event == "Save": save_canvas_as_image() elif event == "Exit" or event is None: break